Innovative Parachute Technologies

 Our Company -

-Out of a strong passion for parachute design and skydiving my wife and I founded Innovative Parachute Technologies.
+Out of a strong passion for parachute design and skydiving my wife (Rachel) and I founded Innovative Parachute Technologies.
 We have since developed a number of sport main parachutes and other parachute components.
 IPT maintains an ISO compliant quality system that has been audited and approved by the US Government (DCMA) and several major defense contractors.
 We use top quality certified materials including cloth, thread, webbings and tapes, and suspension line from the most reputable sources.
 Our aerospace and defense background provides us with the experience and thorough understanding of aerospace product development from concept through production and customer support.
 Along the way we have gathered all of the modern equipment necessary to manufacture anything textile related including harness and containers, deployment bags, pilotchutes, canopies and more.

 In summary, we have the technical capability, design and manufacturing experience, and love for the sport and equipment that drives us to continue to create the best products available in our sport.